cseazeem/script-engine/README.md

 File-based script execution assumes paths are relative to the project root directory.

 # Design Decisions
-✅ GraalVM JS is used instead of deprecated Nashorn for modern and efficient JavaScript support.
+✅ Nashorn is deprecated; GraalVM has improved performance and support for modern JavaScript.

-✅ Jython is used to run Python scripts directly on the JVM without using external processes.
+✅ Jython for Python: Guarantees execution in the JVM, eluding external processes.

-✅ A new engine instance is created for each execution to ensure thread safety.

-✅ A simple REST API layer is exposed for easy integration and testing.

-✅ Library loading is static, but the structure allows future extension.
+✅ Thread-Safety: Engine/interpreter instance per request to prevent shared state problems.

+✅ REST API: Ease of testing and communication with scripting engine.

+✅ Library Loading: Prereload sample libraries; may be extended to dynamic library path.

 Testing

-You can test the API using tools like:
-Postman
-Curl
-Any HTTP client
+Utilize the available REST endpoint via tools such as Postman or curl.
+Test cases cover simple arithmetic, library calls (_uniq for JS, math.sqrt for Python), and file-based scripts.

 Test Scripts Include:
 Basic arithmetic operations